Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 Written by Erik Bjornstad | Jan 4 2019

-We’re now more than a decade out from the big change in diesel fuel specifications of 2006 – the lowering of the on-road sulfur limit from 500 ppm to 15 ppm.
-That gave us the ultra low sulfur diesel fuel that we see as the market standard today.
-As with many of these kind of changes, the market predicted big problems and consequences with the fuel.
-With ten years of hindsight in our pockets, let’s compare what actually happened vs. what they feared would happen when the change was announced.
+That regulatory change gave us the ultra-low sulfur diesel fuel we see as the market standard today.
+As the change was impending, the market predicted big problems with the fuel.
+With almost two decades years of hindsight in our pockets, let’s compare what happened vs. what they feared would happen when the change was announced.
+Was it as bad as they thought?
+Let's find out.

 Fear #1: Blown fuel pumps and injectors from lack of lubricity